Wizards Era Card Erratas

 You should not discard all Fire Energy cards as the card reads, but rather only any extra Fire Energy not used to pay for the attack cost.
 This means if you only had only one Fire Energy attached to Blaine’s Charizard, you would simply deal 20 damage and discard no Energy.
 If you had two Fire Energy, you would discard one to deal 40.
 Three Energy, discard two to deal 60, and so on.

 If you continue to read through Roaring Flames’s text, you’ll notice a peculiar sentence: If all Energy cards attached to Blaine’s Charizard provide 2 Fire Energy, discard all of them.
 The reason this sentence was included is because of the possibility that Blaine’s Charizard could have an Electrode attached to it as an Energy card, or in case a Ditto uses a Double Colorless Energy to perform a Roaring Flames attack.
 In both of these cases, it wouldn’t otherwise be clear if these single Energy cards providing two Energy counted as extra Energy that needed to be discarded.
 This sentence clarifies how to handle that, indicating that they would be discarded.
-(They would add +20 damage to the attack damage, since Roaring Flame’s damage is based on discarded Energy cards–yet another part of the card that is translated incorrectly.)
-If Roaring Flames was played as written, where all Fire Energy needed to be discarded, there would have been no need for this clarification since you would be discarding all Fire Energy anyway.
+(If Roaring Flames was played as written, where all Fire Energy needed to be discarded, there would have been no need for this clarification since you would be discarding all Fire Energy anyway.)

 Metronome was mistranslated on both Clefairy and Clefable.
 While it does allow you to copy an attack without needing the usual Energy required, you must still do anything else required to use that attack, such as discarding Energy cards.
+The same is true for Smeargle’s Sketch attack.
 The Japanese text emphasizes this, while in English, the translation was botched to indicate the exact opposite.
-This means that if Clefable used Metronome to copy an attack like Charizard’s Fire Spin, Clefable would still have to discard two Energy cards.
-(If Clefable did not have two Energy cards attached to it, Metronome would then have no effect.)
-It’s also worth pointing out that when Metronome copies an attack that requires a player to discard all of a certain type of Energy, such as Zapdos’s Thunderbolt, you must discard at least one type of that Energy.
-Future versions of Metronome attacks, like Togetic’s Super Metronome, included the proper translation.
+This means that if you used one of these attacks to copy an attack like Charizard’s Fire Spin, Clefable would still have to discard two Energy cards.
+(If your attacking Pokémon did not have two Energy cards attached to it, the attack would then have no effect.)
+It’s also worth pointing out that when Metronome or Sketch copies an attack that requires a player to discard all of a certain type of Energy, such as Dark Ampharos’s Shock Bolt, you must discard at least one type of that Energy.
+Note that some versions of Metronome attacks, like Togepi’s Mini-Metronome and Togetic’s Super Metronome, feature the proper translation indicating you meet an attack’s requirements.

 Dark Haunter (Neo Destiny)